Loop / Batch - Mode

 In essence, how do I create a loop which processes each file successively?

-RE: Loop / Batch - Mode - Added by Piboule Alexandre almost 2 years ago
+RE: Loop / Batch - Mode - Added by Piboule Alexandre over 2 years ago

 If you use the batch mode, yes you would need to generate yourself one script for each file.